NUKELOVER321/Event-Horizon-ES-Mod/dev-readme.txt

 Notes to self:

 Ship build files id start at 1001 (Shuttle).
-Every faction has 100 ship build id numbers.
 Ship files id start at 301 (Shuttle).
-Every faction has 100 ship id numbers.
 Faction files id start at 201 (Merchants).
-Factions will be: Merchants, Pirate, Republic, Syndicate, Free Worlds, (yet to be made) Hai, Remnant, Coalition, Wanderer, Korath, Quarg (+ Drak), and Pug.
+Factions will be: Merchants, Pirate, Republic, Syndicate, Free Worlds, (yet to be made) Hai, (hidden) Sheragi, Remnant, Coalition, Wanderer, Korath, Quarg (+ Drak), and Pug.
 Faction ids are in ascending order.
-Tech ids start at 2001 (Shuttle).
+Tech ids start at 301 (Shuttle).

 Select ships from Remnant, Coalition, Wanderer, Korath, and all Quarg and Pug ships are to be made unavailable in smugglers.
 Quarg and Pug are intended as "gatekeeper" factions with super caps (Archon and Arfecta respectively) until the mod is fully balanced.